 Standard 107a(ch) continues to be an area of focus for our Workforce team.
 This Standard refers to the translation of all job descriptions for advertising new and existing posts.
 Some progress has been made to assess priority job descriptions where greatest impact can be had.
 The health board is striving for full compliance with this Standard and has a work plan in place that demonstrates how it will achieve full compliance in the future.
-In the meantime, assessing priority job descriptions for translation has been a focus area, with the following actions being progressed and prioritised:
+The current status for this area of work is as follows: